 A New Jersey eviction notice informs the tenant of a rental property that their landlord will terminate the lease if they do not pay rent or comply with the landlord’s demands by a certain date.
 If the renter hasn’t paid rent and there is no pattern of late rent being accepted, the landlord doesn’t need to give any notice before filing an eviction lawsuit against the tenant.
 Evictions for all other causes will require three (3) to thirty (30) days’ notice to comply or quit.
 In some instances, a written warning to pay rent or cease non-compliance must be issued before a notice to quit can be served.

 How to Evict a Tenant (Process)

-Note: The tenant and landlord can settle the eviction anytime up to the hearing date.
-The settlement must be in writing, and the landlord must request to dismiss the complaint against the tenant.
+Anytime leading up to the hearing date, the tenant and landlord can settle the eviction a.
+The settlement must be in writing and the landlord must request the court to dismiss their Complaint.

 Step 6 – Attend Trial